tatobi/aws-quickstart-openvpn/README.md

 Simple delete the AWS CloudFormation stack.
 It will delete the S3 config folder with the openvpn configuration files as well.

-## AWS SSM Session Manager
+## AWS SSM Session Manager / instance access

 If you need to connect to the OpenVPN EC2 instance console, use the AWS SSM Session manager to have a remote console.

 [AWS SSM session manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-sessions-start.html#start-sys-console)

-Open a session and find the configuration at: /etc/openvpn
+Open a session and find the configuration at: /etc/openvpn/

+Generated keys: /etc/openvpn/keys/

 ## Documentation